Project-HQ/HQ-Core/README.md

 ## Dockerize It

+You will want to use rust-musl-builder to create a lightweight image with no dependencies.
+Once the image is built, run it:
+`docker run --env-file=./path/to/.env --name hq-core -p 8080:8080 hq-core`

 [Tutorial Here](https://blog.semicolonsoftware.de/building-minimal-docker-containers-for-rust-applications/)

-You will want to use rust-musl-builder to create a lightweight image with no dependencies.
-Once the image is built, run it like so:
-`docker run --env-file=./path/to/.env --rm --name hq-core -p 8080:8080 hq-core`
+## Documentation

+Check our [Postman](https://documenter.getpostman.com/view/11957802/T17J9SWE) for the API Docs.